sreya287/Leetcode-solutions/README.md

 Finish all 150 problems and document learning notes for each problem.

 # File Structures
-Each file will be in the form "python/number/name"
+Each file will be in the form "python/number-name"
+The number is based on the leetcode question number.
 ---

 *Made by Sreya Merin Sam — BCA Student | Coding Club & Ignite Coordinator*